livekit/client-sdk-flutter/README.md

 ### Audio handling

-Audio tracks are rendered automatically as long as you are subscribed to them.
+Audio tracks are played automatically as long as you are subscribed to them.

 ### Handling changes